What is customer status?

 - Customer only has assessment or draft services (no active, cancelled, or completed services)

-- Customer only has proposals that are draft, sent, or declined (no accepted proposals or active jobs)
+- Customer only has quotes that are draft, sent, or declined (no accepted quotes or active jobs)

 - Interested in your services but hasn’t committed yet